raahmad/raees_portfolio/README.md

 ### Steps to Changing Domain Name
 1. Managed domain purchased in Namecheap
 2. Clicked Advanced DNS
-3. Deleted all the records originally in there and add a new TXT record
+3. Deleted all the records originally in there and added a new TXT record
 4. Entered and Validated domain purchased from Namecheap using TXT type
 5. Entered the correct Type, Host, and Value received from Microsoft Azure into the new record in Namecheap
 6. Made sure everything validates in Microsoft Azure (took 10-15 minutes)